apify/actor-ai-sandbox/README.md

 - **🤖 AI agent development:** Provide isolated and managed development environments where AI agents can code, test, and execute operations securely
 - **📦 Sandboxed operations:** Execute system commands, file operations, and custom scripts in a contained environment
 - **🖥️ Interactive debugging:** Access the sandbox via browser-based shell terminal for real-time exploration and troubleshooting
+- **🔗 Apify Actor orchestration:** Agents can access the limited permissions Apify token (available as `APIFY_TOKEN` env var) to run other [limited permissions Actors](https://docs.apify.com/platform/actors/development/permissions), process or analyze their output, and build complex data pipelines by combining results from multiple Actors

 ## How to run